syrianarchive/yemeniarchive-investigations/investigations/sawan.md

 ---
 layout: investigation.html
-title: "Sawan explosions"
+title: "The hidden truth in the explosion of the Houthi warehouse in Sawan"
-date: 2019-03-28
+date: 2019-09-09
 desc: "14 civilians killed as a result of explosions in Sawan - Sanaa"
-image: /assets/investigations/sawan/image6.png
+image: /assets/investigations/sawan/sawan-cover.png
 ---

 ## Introduction